How to nail your customer service role

 Know your product

-Don’t know much about the product you’re selling?
-You can bet the customer has picked up on this.
-Do your homework and learn about the products on offer.
-Your reassurance and insight into top selling items, benefits and features of a product or personal recommendations can positively influence the final decision on a sale.
+It is imperative that you can confidently answer questions relating to meals and drinks served by the restaurant Your reassurance and insight into top-selling items, benefits and features of a product or personal recommendations can positively influence the final decision on a sale.

 Remain cool, calm and collected